 When in doubt, read a book

-If you’re not the type who plays games on their mobile device, or they have no music stored on their smartphone, reading a book is always a good option.
+If you’re not the type who plays games on your mobile device or they have no music stored on your smartphone, reading a book is always a good option.
 If you’re usually a light traveler, then a real book is not something you want to drag around with you.
-But fear not, your mobile device is more than capable of providing you with lots of reading materials.
+But fear not; your mobile device is more than capable of providing you with lots of reading materials.

-Your mobile device can playback audio books, for those that don’t want to stress their eyes too much.
-There are lots of places where you can download audio books for free and then later transfer them to your smartphone or tablet.
-In terms of players, Android users can give Audiobook Player 2 or MortPlayer a go, and for iOS users, there’s always Audible, where they can download and listen to audio books.
-Also for iOS users, there is OverDrive Media Console which acts as both an audio book player and a eBook reader app.
+Your mobile device can playback audiobooks for those that don’t want to stress their eyes too much.
+There are lots of places where you can download audiobooks for free and then later transfer them to your smartphone or tablet.
+In terms of players, Android users can give Audiobook Player 2 or MortPlayer a go, and for iOS users, there’s always Audible, where they can download and listen to audiobooks.
+Also for iOS users, there is OverDrive Media Console which acts as both an audiobook player and an eBook reader app.

 Apart from audio books, users can enjoy actually reading a book.
 There are many services where you can buy or download free eBooks, and for reading them, you can use either the default smartphone document reader, Adobe Reader or a dedicated eBook reader app, depending on the file type of the book.
 Android owners can use Moon+ Reader, Google Play Books or FBReader to read their electronic books, while iOS users have the Kindle app, the default iBooks app and the NOOK app.